The 9 Best Books to Learn Russian Successfully

 Best for Beginners

 Beginner’s Russian is best for beginners because it’s a self-study guide that can be used by people with no previous experience with Russian.
 Each lesson teaches grammar and other important topics by using everyday situations, such as introductions, jobs, and dining out.
-By the end of the course, you’ll attain a low-intermediate level.
+The chapters follow a logical order and build upon what you previously learned, so you’re always using the knowledge you acquire.
+The book includes a complete breakdown of what vocabulary, grammar, and cultural topics are introduced in each chapter, which can be helpful if you want to study on your own since it provides a comprehensive approach to the language.

 Russian for Dummies